-I have been wanting to replace the ugly light in my girl's room for a looong time.
+I have been wanting to replace the light fixture in my girl's room for a looong time.

 So I headed to my local thrift store and picked up this beauty of a chandelier for $4.
 No I'm not crazy.
 I just worked my magic on her.